-As this website is based on the standards set by the PMBOK®, my focus is to cover hereafter those parts of project financial management that are rather not taken into account in the project cost management according to the PMBOK®.
+As this website is based on the standards set by the PMBOK®, my focus is to cover hereafter those parts of financial management that are rather not taken into account in the project cost management according to the PMBOK®.
 The Project Financial Management Plan is a part of the Project Management Plan and is especially important for construction projects.

 Project Financial Management determines how the project will be financed, including the processes to acquire and manage the financial resources for the project.
 It is more concerned with revenue sources and monitoring net cash-flows for the construction project than with managing day-to-day costs.
 (PMBOK® Guide, Construction Extension 2016 Edition)